 - Poor physical conditioning or preparation

-Although it may be tempting to brush off potential dangerous conditions in favor of getting the job done in time, it’s not worth risking long-term safety and legal issues.
-Be sure you prepare the job site and anyone working on the job site for safety, including but not limited to clearing snow and ice from walkways, spreading deicer, ensuring all mechanics are winter-proofed with proper maintenance and providing adequate fall protection.
+Although it may be tempting to brush off potentially dangerous conditions in favor of getting the job done in time, it’s not worth risking long-term safety and legal issues.
+Be sure you prepare the job site and anyone working on the job site for safety, including but not limited to:

-If the job site is simply too dangerous or risks too high for work, postpone the job and help your workers understand the importance of safety.
-If workers have a high risk of getting to your job site, consider allowing them time off or the opportunity to make up the time when conditions are safer.
+If the job site is simply too dangerous for work, postpone the job and help your workers understand the importance of safety.
+Consider allowing workers time off or the opportunity to make up the time when conditions are safer.

 PeopleReady helps you find temporary workers at any time of year

 Rather than risk losing someone on your team to sick days or injury, work with a staffing partner that can help ensure the safety of your job site.
 PeopleReady can provide your business with the workers who have necessary training and education on safety protocols any time of year.